 Development in Strides Program Overview

-The Development in Strides program at the Oshawa Community Hockey League (OCHL) is a specialized initiative designed to introduce children aged 6-10 with Autism Spectrum Disorder (ASD) to the sport of hockey.
-The primary goal of this program is to provide these children with an opportunity to learn a new sport while simultaneously building their social skills and confidence.
+Development in Strides is a specialized hockey program developed by the Oshawa Community Hockey League (OCHL) to introduce children aged 6 to 10 with Autism Spectrum Disorder (ASD) to the sport of hockey.
+The program is thoughtfully designed to provide a supportive environment where participants can build hockey skills, social interaction, and self-confidence.

 Target Audience